Ninja-Squad/ninja-squad.github.com/_posts/2016-04-12-ng1-one-way-binding.md

  - Changing an attribute (the color, for example) of `thePony` in the controller scope, will change the attribute in `pony`, in the directive scope: they both reference the same object;
  - Changing an attribute (the color, for example) of `pony` in the directive scope, will change the attribute in `thePony`, in the controller scope: they both reference the same object.

+As far as I know, this has been done for several reasons:

+ - it aligns more closely with Angular2, where one-way binding is the norm
+ - it allows to avoid making a copy of the object passed as argument to the directive
+ - It allows creating a single watcher in the controller scope, that watches by identity instead of equality, making it faster

 More details are available in [the documentation](https://code.angularjs.org/1.5.3/docs/api/ng/service/$compile#-scope-).
 You can also experiment with [a little plunkr](http://plnkr.co/edit/0df9XJUjLR9TGmkimNE9?p=preview) I wrote to show the difference of behavior between the two.